 \subsection{The three-time-scales rheology}

-As stated before, the rheology of granular liquids depends on two dimensionless numbers: Pe that describes the competition between diffusion and advection, and Wi that in that case describe the competition between cage effect and advection.
-A consequence of the existence of three fundamental time scales --- for diffusion, advection, and structural relaxations --- can be seen on the time evolutions of $\Phi_q(t)$ (see Fig.~\ref{figSigmaRecap} and Fig.~\ref{figmuRecap}).
-In the Newtonian regime, the cage effect is weak, most of the physics is captured by the competition between diffusion and advection, and $\Phi_q(t)$ follows a simple decay.
-Closer to the MCT granular glass transition, the time scales associated to diffusion and structural relaxations separate and $\Phi_q(t)$ follows a two-step decay.
+As stated before, the rheology of granular liquids depends on two dimensionless numbers: Pe that describes the competition between ballistic motion and advection, and Wi that in that case describe the competition between structural relaxation (including the cage effect) and advection.
+A consequence of the existence of three fundamental time scales --- for collisions, advection, and structural relaxations --- can be seen on the time evolutions of $\Phi_q(t)$ (see Fig.~\ref{figSigmaRecap} and Fig.~\ref{figmuRecap}).
+In the Newtonian regime, the cage effect is weak, most of the physics is captured by the competition between collisions and advection, and $\Phi_q(t)$ follows a simple decay.
+Closer to the MCT granular glass transition, the time scales associated with collisions and structural relaxations separate and $\Phi_q(t)$ follows a two-step decay.